-7.1 Maximum Roll
+7.1 Maximum Roll and Minimum Roll

-- (a) The Maximum Roll for the School is set out in Schedule 1. - (b) The students who comprise the Maximum Roll can only be from the Class Levels specified in the Gazette Notice for the relevant Year.
-There is no minimum or maximum number of students per Class Level that the Sponsor must enrol. - (c) Either party may initiate a review of the Maximum Roll at the second quarter review.
+- (a) The Maximum Roll and the Minimum Roll for the School are set out in Schedule 1. - (b) The students who comprise the Maximum Roll can only be from the Class Levels specified in the Gazette Notice for the relevant Year.
+There is no maximum number of students per Class Level that the Sponsor must enrol. - (c) The students who comprise the Minimum Roll can only be from the Class Levels specified in the Gazette Notice for the relevant Year.
+There is no minimum number of students per Class Level that the Sponsor must enrol. - (d) Either party may initiate a review of the Maximum Roll at the second quarter review.
 If the Minister agrees to adjust the Maximum Roll this must be effected in writing by way of a variation to the Agreement by no later than September in each Year.
+An adjustment to the Maximum Roll may also be coupled with an adjustment to the Minimum Roll.